 In the past, the ability to engage with customers online during their shopping experience was significantly limited.
 Thankfully, the advancement of artificial intelligence is making huge improvements in online customer service.
 With the creation of chatbots, you can now easily implement live chat on your e-commerce site.

-For instance, Spotify has an addon called Tidio Live Chat that you can install on your website.
+For instance, Shopify has an addon called Tidio that you can install on your website.
+Know more about Tidio Live Chat.

 This means you can now instantly connect with your customers in real-time.